 To date, there is no specific vaccine or treatment for COVID-19.
-To gain time, the scientific community is working hard to test antiviral drugs that already exist in the market and that could have an effect on the new virus.
-Some exemples are the antiviral drug remdesivir (originally tested for Ebola virus) and an HIV treatment (lopinavir / ritonavir), as well as chloroquine, an old antimalarial drug.
+To gain time, the scientific community is working hard to test drugs that already exist in the market and that could have an effect on the new virus.
+Some examples are the antiviral drug remdesivir (originally tested for Ebola virus) and an HIV treatment (lopinavir / ritonavir), as well as chloroquine, an old antimalarial drug.
 Drugs that can modulate the immune system, such as antibodies against interleukin 6, have been tested with encouraging results.
 In patients with severe disease, tissue damage seems to result not only from the virus itself, but from an excess of inflammatory molecules (the so-called cytokine storm).

 For the moment, the best strategy to deal with this new virus is to avoid contagion (through preventive measures) and treat the symptoms in case of illness.

 The basic preventive measures to avoid infection are: wash your hands frequently and cover your mouth when sneezing or coughing.

 Areas with high viral transmission have adopted social distancing measures, such as cancelling mass gatherings, promoting telework, avoiding unnecessary travel, and keeping a distance of at least 1 meter with other people, among others.
 These measures, together with the use of face masks, are helping to slow viral spread within the community and avoid overwhelming health systems.